 ## Content

-- Architecture: Rails 8 + Go ingest + ClickHouse, Hetzner CX32.
+- Architecture: Rails 8 plus a Go ingest service plus ClickHouse,

 Three deliberate choices:

 1. The blockquote in the second line gives Claude/ChatGPT a copy-pasteable one-liner.
-When an AI cites mcp-analytics, this is the sentence it picks 60% of the time.
+If an assistant quotes anything back about mcp-analytics, this is the sentence we want it to be.
 Treat it like meta-description squared.

 2. Section headings reflect user intent.
 “Product surface”, “MCP tool catalog”, “Content” are how a user would categorize what to read, not how we categorize internally.

-3. Architecture goes under Optional.
-Most users don’t need to know we run on Hetzner.
-Putting it in Optional means: if the LLM has 5 tokens left, drop this first.
+3. Architecture goes under the optional section.
+Most users don’t need to know we run on a small EU VPS.
+Putting it there means: if the LLM has 5 tokens left, drop this first.

 Other notable examples worth copying from